Craven Cottage: Riverside Stand

 The Riverside was originally terracing that backed onto the Thames.
 It also featured large advertising hoardings above the fans.
 In 1971–72, an all-seater stand was built, originally known as the Riverside Stand (the name was confirmed in the Fulham v Carlisle United programme on 4 December 1971).
 Its hard lines and metallic and concrete finish are in stark contrast to the Johnny Haynes stand opposite.
 The stand was opened for a friendly against S.L.
 Benfica, who included Eusébio in the team.
 In the Fulham v Burnley programme on 4 October 1977, it was revealed that the stand would be renamed the Eric Miller Stand, following the recent death of the former vice-chairman.
 It is sometimes incorrectly stated that, contrary to the above, the name of the stand was changed from the Eric Miller Stand to The Riverside Stand after the discovery of Miller's suicide.
 He had been under investigation for fraud and embezzlement.
 The name of the stand actually reverted to "Riverside Stand" in the 1990s.

 The Riverside Stand backs onto the River Thames and is elevated above pitch level, unlike the other three stands.
-It contains the corporate hospitality seating alongside Fulham fans.
-Jimmy Hill once referred to the Riverside being "a bit like the London Palladium" as Blocks V & W (the middle section) are often filled with the rich and famous (including often Al-Fayed).
+It contained corporate hospitality seating alongside Fulham fans.
+Jimmy Hill once referred to the Riverside being "a bit like the London Palladium" as Blocks V & W (the middle section) were often filled with the rich and famous (including often Al-Fayed).
 There were then several Harrods advertising hoardings.
-Above the advertising hoardings is the gantry, for the press and cameras.
-Tickets in this area are often the easiest to buy, not surprisingly they are also some of the more expensive.
-It has the Hammersmith End to its left, the Putney End to its right and is opposite the Johnny Haynes Stand.
+Above the advertising hoardings was the gantry, for the press and cameras.
+Tickets in this area were often the easiest to buy, not surprisingly they were also some of the more expensive.
+The Hammersmith End is to its left, the Putney End to its right and opposite is the Johnny Haynes Stand.

-During the 1970s, Craven Cottage flooded, with water fllowing in from the riverside.
-The stand houses the George Cohen restaurant, while on non-match days there is the Cottage Cafe, located near to the Cottage itself.
+During the 1970s, Craven Cottage flooded, with water flowing in from the riverside.
+The stand housed the George Cohen restaurant, while on non-match days there was the Cottage Cafe, located near to the Cottage itself.
 (The River Café is also located nearby).
 Under Tommy Trinder's chairmanship in the 60s, flags of all other teams in the Division 1 were proudly flown along the Thames.
 However, when Fulham were relegated in 1968, Trinder decided not to change the flags as "Fulham won't be in this division next season".
 True to Trinder's prophecy, Fulham were relegated again.
-The roof of the stand has been used by sponsors, with VisitFlorida currently advertising in this way, and Pipex.com, FxPro, Lee Cooper Jeans and LG having previously done so.
+The roof of the stand had been used by sponsors, with VisitFlorida advertising in this way, and Pipex.com, FxPro, Lee Cooper Jeans and LG having previously done so.

-From the 2019–20 season, this stand was demolished and rebuilt, which will expand the capacity of the ground to around 29,600.
+After the 2019–20 season, the stand was demolished and rebuilt.
+Upon completion, the capacity of the ground will increase to around 29,600.
 On 26 November 2019, the Chairman Shahid Khan announced that the new development will be known as Fulham Pier, a destination venue outside of match-day use.
+Several issues postponed completion from 2021 to 2024.

+As of February 2025 the stand fit out is still being completed.